- Usa commands like pactl info and inxi -A to check if PipeWire is the active server.

 Nombre del servidor: PulseAudio (on PipeWire 0.3.65)

-This means your applications connect to the PulseAudio API, but in reality The server handling the audio is PipeWire., in the version indicated.
-You can also directly specify that data with:
+This means your applications are connecting to the PulseAudio API, but the server actually handling the audio is PipeWire , in the specified version.
+You can also specify this information directly with:

 $ pactl info | grep 'Nombre del servidor'